PSS-Berke/PSS/README.md

     npm install
     ```

+3. Set up your backend.
+This template supports both Stack Auth and Xano:

+    **Option A: Stack Auth**
-3. Register an account on [Stack Auth](https://stack-auth.com), copy the keys from the dashboard, and paste them into the `.env.local` file.
+    - Register an account on [Stack Auth](https://stack-auth.com), copy the keys from the dashboard, and paste them into the `.env.local` file.
 Then, enable "client team creation" on the team settings tab.

-    If you want to learn more about Stack Auth or self-host it, check out the [Docs](https://docs.stack-auth.com) and [GitHub](https://github.com/stack-auth/stack).
+    - If you want to learn more about Stack Auth or self-host it, check out the [Docs](https://docs.stack-auth.com) and [GitHub](https://github.com/stack-auth/stack).

+    **Option B: Xano**
+    - Create a `.env.local` file in the root directory
+    - Add your Xano configuration:
+    ```
+    NEXT_PUBLIC_XANO_BASE_URL=https://your-instance.n7e.xano.io/api:your-api-group
+    NEXT_PUBLIC_XANO_API_KEY=your_api_key_here
+    ```
+    - The template is pre-configured with Xano authentication endpoints

 4. Start the development server and go to [http://localhost:3000](http://localhost:3000)